Skip to main content

 What Does Scaling AI Mean?

 Scaling AI refers to the extensive and profound integration of AI across an organization's entire structure.
-This goes beyond the initial stages of deploying individual AI models or small-scale applications; it involves embedding AI into the core of business operations, decision-making processes, and customer interactions.
+Scaling AI involves embedding AI into the core of business operations, decision-making processes, and customer interactions.

 • Pervasiveness: AI is utilized across multiple functions and departments, such as finance, marketing, customer service, and supply chain management.